Wading is in play only where your chosen access has clear footing, legal entry, and no forced crossings.

 The Nehalem is the softer nearby backup, while the Sandy or Deschutes are better pivots if you want a different style of Oregon steelhead day.

-Check current Oregon coastal regulations before fishing the Wilson.
-Mainstem and tributary rules differ, and the current ODFW Northwest report is the fastest way to verify the active steelhead and trout picture.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current Oregon coastal rules before fishing the Wilson.
+Main river and smaller stream rules differ, and the current ODFW Northwest report is the fastest way to verify the active steelhead and trout picture.

 ODFW highlights broad bank access through the Tillamook State Forest stretch.